rdbende/Tkinter-extension-widgets/README.md

 ## Image

-#### If you want to display an image, but do not need PIL, the easiest solution is this widget
+#### If you want to display an image, but do not need PIL, the easiest way is this widget

 ### Options: